ayrna/tutorial-scikit-learn/tutorialEn.md

 ## matplotlib

-A very important part of machine learning is data visualizing.
+A very important part of machine learning is data visualization.
 The most common tool for that in Python is [`matplotlib`](http://matplotlib.org).
 It is a very flexible package and we will study now some of its elements.

 Given that we are using Jupyter notebooks, we need to consider one the [magic commands](https://ipython.org/ipython-doc/3/interactive/magics.html) of IPython, the "*matoplotlib inline*" mode, which will *plots* directly on the notebook.